cristian-guerrero/legion-go-tricks/README.md

 ## Known Bugs

 - SimpleDeckyTDP Plugin - bug where GPU slider is broken, and breaks setting TDP.
-  - temporary workaround: delete the `$HOME/homebrew/settings/SimpleDeckyTDP/settings.json`, and then update to the latest SimpleDeckyTDP plugin
+  - temporary workaround: delete the `$HOME/homebrew/settings/SimpleDeckyTDP/settings.json` file, and then update to the latest SimpleDeckyTDP plugin
     - this bug is being actively investigated
 - HHD (Dualsense Emulator) - It should now hide the Xbox controller in steam input, and only show the Dualsense Edge.
   - If you see the Xbox controller in steam input, you can flip the fps-mode switch on and off for to make it disappear.
 You can leave the controllers attached when you do this.